BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 If the project team considers the twofold advice, the members will feel compelled to engage in the practice of attack pattern concatenation.
 Hence, it is recommended to build attack pattern paths that must be tested step-by-step (or in different orders/alternative ways) in order to capture as many potential vulnerabilities as possible.
 Attack pattern most of the time affect each other, thus finding one new attack pattern could enable other (even closed) attack patterns (again).

-Another technical aid would be to classify and catalogue attack patterns as universal or specific.
+Another technical aid would be to classify and catalog attack patterns as universal or specific.
 Universal attack patterns tend to “awake” again when new patterns emerge.
 Attack pattern paths can be modeled on different levels and layers.
 Firstly, the penetration testing team could extract paths for module testing, component testing, system testing and conclusively for delivery testing.
 Secondly, the team should divide between application layered and network layered attack paths.
 Bring in mind that attack paths intertwine.

 ##### B. Add version management for maximum covering rates and criteria documentation for expressiveness of test results